paul-hammant/tbd/content/index.md

 ## One line summary

-A branching model, where a single branch called trunk* is where developers share code.
+A source-control branching model, where a single branch called trunk* is where developers share code.

 ## Caveats